Slug and Snail Control

 keep them under control.

-The difference between a slug and a snail is that a snail has a shell to help protect them when it’s dry and hot.
+The main difference between a slug and a snail is that a snail has a shell to help protect them when it’s dry and hot.
 They are also in different families of the gastropods.

 A slug and snail infestation can do real damage to your gardens especially vegetables.
 They love to eat roots, tubers, seedlings, and young plants.